-(DSL) Lead: Mrs Sue Simmons Deputies: Mrs C Grace (DHT); Mrs C Loach (AHT); Mrs K Biddle-Rawbone (AHT); Mrs S Devi The DSL will be a member of the Senior Leadership Team. • (Pastoral Manager), Miss L Shaheen and Mrs F Whilst the activities of the DSL can be delegated to Akhtar appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection Any steps taken to support a child who has a remains with the DSL.
-This responsibility should not be safeguarding vulnerability must be reported to delegated. the lead DSL.
-Governing bodies and proprietors should ensure that the • DSL role is explicit in the role-holder's job description and Staff will be informed of relevant details only appropriate time is made available to the DSL and deputy when the DSL feels their having knowledge of a DSL(s) to allow them to undertake their duties. situation will improve their ability to support an individual child and/or family.
-A written record will be made of what information has been shared, with whom, and when.
+- The DSL will be a member of the Senior Leadership Team.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
+This responsibility should not be delegated. - Governing bodies and proprietors should ensure that the DSL role is explicit in the role-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties.